SC-SGS/covid19-pooling/README.md

 # covid19-pooling

-This repo will soon contain the code for
+This is the code used for the calculations in the paper

 "EVALUATION OF POOL-BASED TESTING APPROACHES TO ENABLE POPULATION-WIDE SCREENING FOR COVID-19"